azcarriqui77/transformer_synth/README.md

 This project implements a set of **Python** scripts (based on an previous **MATLAB** implementation of the project) to generate and analyze synthetic annual temperature values in various zones of an electrical transformer, starting from its temperature values for a specific day.
 This is done by modeling the transformer as a thermal system with random anomalies and malfunctions.
 The goal is not to create a model that perfectly matches the real-world system, but one that exhibits behavior **qualitatively similar** to that of an electrical transformer.

-Subsequently, using this synthetic data, the performance of an **autoregressive (AR) algorithm** based on Artificial Intelligence and designed for **detecting thermal anomalies** in the transformer's components is tested.
+Subsequently, using this synthetic data, the performance of an **autoregressive (AR) algorithm** based on Artificial Intelligence and designed for **detecting thermal novelties** in the transformer's components is tested.
 This is the **primary objective** for using this data.
 Beforehand, the **optimal order** of this algorithm is studied for its best performance.

 Associated article link for more detail: